XiaoZhangryy/CAESAR.Suite/README.md

 # Demonstration

-For an example of typical CAESAR usage, please see our [Package Website](https://XiaoZhangryy.github.io/CAESAR/index.html) for a demonstration and overview of the functions included in CAESAR.
+For an example of typical CAESAR.Suite usage, please see our [Package Website](https://XiaoZhangryy.github.io/CAESAR.Suite/index.html) for a demonstration and overview of the functions included in CAESAR.Suite.

 # NEWs
-* CAESAR version 0.1 (2024-08-30)
+* CAESAR.Suite version 0.1 (2024-09-06)